harmoronkallaste/WebApplicationDev/README.md

-Web Application Development, University of Tartu, Autumn 2024
+**Web Application Development, University of Tartu, Autumn 2024**

-This repository currently hold the code for the 3rd homework's assignment of our team.
+This repository currently holds the code for the 3rd homework's assignment of our team.

-Harmo-Ron Kallaste, Reno Feliks Lindvere, Ron Aaron Vahtra
+_Harmo-Ron Kallaste, Reno Feliks Lindvere, Ron Aaron Vahtra_